Council Member List and Contact Information (Word Document)

 Kim Firth represents the New Hampshire Philanthropic Community.
 Ms. Firth is a Program Director at the Endowment for Health, where she manages a portfolio of grants, projects, and policy initiatives addressing children’s mental health and geographic barriers to health.
 Before joining the Endowment, she served as a Planning and Policy Analyst for the New Hampshire Department of Health & Human Services, Office of Health Planning and Medicaid.
 She also served as the Grant Manager for the Health Care Fund, Community Grant Program, a public endowment created by the Legislature.
 Prior to working at the New Hampshire Department of Health and Human Services, Ms. Firth served as the Project Director for the Strafford County Domestic Violence Project, a federally funded initiative to create a multi-disciplinary prosecution team for domestic violence criminal cases in the county.
 She also served as the Director and Program Coordinator for the AmeriCorps Victim Assistance Program, which used AmeriCorps members as advocates for survivors of domestic and sexual violence in District Courts and police departments.
 Ms. Firth received her Bachelor of Arts from New England College.

 Marti Ilg represents local providers of Early Childhood Education and Development Services.
 Ms. Ilg is the Executive Director of Lakes Region Child Care Services, and an associate professor at Lakes Region Community College.
 She received her bachelor’s degree in psychology from the University of New Hampshire, and is enrolled in the School of Business, at Southern NH University, pursuing an MS in Organizational Management.
 Ms. Ilg is credentialed by the State of NH Child Development Bureau, Department of Health and Human Services as Early Childhood Master Professional, Early Childhood Adminstrator Level 3.
 Ms. Ilg serves on the steering committees of BETTER TOGETHER, the Lakes Region Financial Stability Partnership, Lakes Region Child and Family Coalition, and is a member of the Lakes Region United Way Speakers Bureau.
-She is also an advocate for state subsidized childcare as a member of Early Learning New Hampshire Network, and serves as the Co-chair of the Communications Committee of SPARK.
+She is also an advocate for state subsidized childcare as a member of Early Learning New Hampshire Network, and previously served as the Co-chair of the Communications and Public Awareness Committee of Spark NH.
 Prior to her position at Lakes Region Child Care Services Ms. Ilg worked for the State of New Hampshire Community Action Program/Belknap Merrimack County Head Start.
 After a number of years living, working and starting a family in Japan and the Marianas Islands, Ms. Ilg and her family returned to the United States, and to her hometown.
 While her children were in elementary school she volunteered for a number of local organizations and was an Ozanam Place, and Child and Family Services, board member.

 Michelle Lewis represents the New Hampshire Parent Information Center.
 She is a parent of two young children (ages 6 and 4), one who has a physical disability and speech delay.
 Ms. Lewis is chair of the Interagency Coordinating Council (ICC) and serves on the State Advisory Committee for Special Education.
 In December 2009, she received the IDEA Infant Toddler Coordinator Association Regional Parent Leadership Award.
 She has presented at many state and national conferences on parent involvement in special education.
 Ms. Lewis is currently the Project Director for the Parent Training and Information Center (PTI) project at the Parent Information Center and an early childhood transitions project, supporting early childhood professionals in their work with families and children transitioning from Part C to Part B. She holds a M.Ed. in School Counseling and has worked with families and systems for over 15 years.
 Ms. Lewis has successfully led numerous state and federal grant programs and initiatives, the majority of them focused on IDEA.
 Ms. Lewis was a member of the Early Childhood Advisory Council Steering Committee.